nadeemlab/SPT/docs/maintenance.md

 For this purpose, a pattern that has worked for me in this repository is:

 1. Ensure at least one successful run of `make build-docker-images` at the top level of this repository's directory, for each module that you will use.
+2. Choose a pertinent module for your work (or create a new one, i.e. a subdirectory of `spatialprofilingtoolbox/`, modeled on one of the others).
-2. Go into a module you want to work on, `cd spatialprofilingtoolbox/<module name>`.
+3. Go into the module: `cd spatialprofilingtoolbox/<module name>`.
-3. Create `throwaway_script.py`.
+4. Create `throwaway_script.py`.
-4. Setup the testing environment:
+5. Setup the testing environment:
 ```sh
 docker compose up -d
 ```
-5. As many times as you need to, run your script with:
+6. As many times as you need to, run your script with:
 ```
 test_cmd="cd /mount_sources/<module name>/; python throwaway_script.py" ;
 docker run \